Mzamo-Ntshaba/Mzamo-Ntshaba-Site.io/README.md

     Then open your browser and go to `http://localhost:8000` to view the site.

+   Alternatively you can click her to view the live server [Mzamo Ntshaba Portfolio Site](https://mzamontshaba.netlify.app)

 ## Usage

 Once the project is set up and running locally, you can navigate the site to: